-The AFS Genetics Section provides three ongoing awards each year, including the Stevan Phelps Memorial Award, the James E. Wright Graduate Award (applications due 19 July 2018), and the Genetics Section Early Career Award (nominations due date TBD for 2018).
+The AFS Genetics Section provides three ongoing awards each year, including the Stevan Phelps Memorial Award, the James E. Wright Graduate Award, and the Genetics Section Early Career Award.
 See below for descriptions of these awards, our current awardees, and application information.
-To peruse our past awardees (2014 to present), click this link.
-Please also see our Hall of Excellence for instructions on nominating professionals who have made outstanding contributions to our field (nominations due annually on 15 April).
+You can find our past awardees (2014 to present) on our Past Award Winners page.
+Please also see our Hall of Excellence for instructions on nominating professionals who have made outstanding contributions to our field.

 Stevan Phelps Memorial Award

 The Stevan Phelps Memorial Award was created in 2000 as a perpetual memorial to Steve who died prematurely from cancer in 1999.
 The award, honoring Steve’s strong commitment to publication of applied genetic research in fisheries, will be given annually for the best genetics paper published in an AFS journal the preceding year.
 Selection is typically made by the Phelps Award Committee in mid-June of each year.
 Our awardees for 2022 are Gregory Neils Puncher, Yanjun Wang, Ryan Martin, Gregory DeCelles, Steven Cadrin, Douglas Zemeckis, Sherrylynn Rowe, Nathalie Leblanc, Genevieve Parent, and Scott Pavey for their paper entitled, “Transborder Gene Flow between Canada and the USA and Fine-Scale Population Structure of Atlantic Cod in the Broader Gulf of Maine Region,” in TAFS 150:560-577.

 James E. Wright Graduate Award

 The James E. Wright Graduate Award is given in the memory of Jim Wright, one of the founders of fish genetics research and education in North America.
 The work of Jim Wright and his students combined classical chromosome studies with allozyme inheritance and helped shape our understanding of the salmonid genome.
 This award is presented annually at the Genetics Section Business Meeting during the AFS Annual Meeting to recognize excellence in graduate-level work in fisheries genetics, as well as assist graduate students with travel to the national meeting.
-Our awardees for 2017 include Matthew Snyder (left, with President Wendy Stott) from the University of Toledo and Zachary Robinson (right, with President Wendy Stott) at the University of Montana.
+Our awardees for 2022 (listed alphabetically by last name) are Sam Rosenbaum at the University of Alaska, Fairbanks, and Dominic Swift at Texas A&M – Corpus Christi

 Genetics Section Early Career Award

 The Genetics Section Early Career Award is given annually and recognizes the contribution of early-career researchers to the field of fisheries genetics.
 The goal of this award is to promote innovative and particularly applicable genetics research, increase interest in fisheries genetics careers, and enhance professional connections among fisheries geneticists.
 The award is presented at the Genetics Section meeting during the AFS Annual Meeting.
 A candidate’s genetics work should be applicable to the Society’s mission to “improve the conservation and sustainability of fishery resources and aquatic ecosystems by advancing fisheries and aquatic science”.
-Our awardee for 2017 is Dr. Jean-Sébastien Moore, Assistant Professor in the Département de Biologie at Université Laval, Quebec, Canada (pictured at left).
+Our awardee for 2022 is Dr. Elizabeth Mandeville, Assistant Professor in the Department of Integrative Biology at the University of Guelph in Ontario, Canada.